-These Spanish olive oil tortas are known as tortas de aceite or olive oil tortas in their native Spain.
-(They’re even, I’m told, referred to as tortas del virgin by nuns.
-You can bet I’m researching the why behind this.)
-I’ve been wobbly in the knees for the packaged version, known as sweet olive oil tortas, since I first experienced them shortly after moving to Manhattan.
-The brand I prefer, seeing as there are several, is Ines Rosales because their tortas are never stale, are unfailingly shatteringly crisp, are imbued with just the right amount of sweet, and are ever so gently inflected with the occasional fennel seed.
+These Spanish olive oil tortas are known as tortas de aceite, or olive oil tortas, in their native Spain.
+(They’re even, we’re told, referred to as tortas del virgin by nuns.
+You can bet we’re researching the why behind this!)
+We’ve been wobbly in the knees for the packaged version, known as sweet olive oil tortas, since we first experienced them, and are partial to the brand Ines Rosales, which are shatteringly crisp, imbued with just the right amount of sweet, and ever so gently inflected with the occasional fennel seed.
 They’re oh so lovely with sparkling wine and go uncannily well with salty nibbly things such as olives and hard cheeses.
 They’re close to perfect.
-My only complaint is that for years I lacked all self-control in this regard and would pay something close to half a paycheck for the delicate wisps that almost always end up in crumbs before I even open them thanks to their absurdly flimsy packaging.
-But now I can make them myself at home.
-And so can you.
-This recipe has been updated.
-Originally published April 4, 2014.–Renee Schettler Rossi
+And now we can make them at home.
+And so can you.–Renee Schettler Rossi

 Spanish Olive Oil Tortas ~ Tortas de Aceite